VENAVER

 VENAVER Requirements:

-All students can apply for VENAVER.
-Students must have a 2.5 GPA and submit an online application via Schoology.
+All Juniors and Senior students can apply for VENAVER.
+Students must have a 2.5 GPA and submit an online application.
 In-person interviews will follow.
-Eight to ten students will be chosen to participate with two adult moderators for each trip.
+Eight to twelve students will be chosen to participate with two adult moderators for each trip.

-All participants must have a government-issued I.D. and their FinalForms information up to date.
-All accepted participants must have parental sign off as well as teacher sign off.
+All participants must have a government-issued I.D. and their FinalForms information up to date, and once accepted, completed parental permissions submitted via PermissionClick.
 For further information, please contact Ms. Hanshew in the LSLO.

 Frequently Asked Questions